farnazashrafi/portfolio_project/README_Power-BI.md

     ![image](https://github.com/farnazashrafi/portfolio_project/assets/155962705/d7d8a4d0-6e79-4b59-ac5b-5b7385b2bb61)

+    IMPORTANT: you have to pay attention to the right comma placement.
+In a region where dots are not usual as decimal symbol you have to go to the editor via "Daten transformieren" (engl. "transform data") and replace them with commas.
+Rightclick on the columns "Air Temperature [K]", "Process Temperature [K]", "Torque [Nm]", choose "Werte ersetzen" (engl.: "replace values") and put a "." in the upper and a "," in the lower cell.
+All dots in these columns are now replaced by commas.

-4) Choosing the right elements
+5) Choosing the right elements

    Go to the "Visuelles Element erstellen" part (engl.: "create visual element) of the Power BI working space.
 Here you can choose between the histograms, bar diagrams, circles, curves or "Wichtige Einflussfaktoren", showing which values have the biggest influence on the data.

-5) Using the data columns
+6) Using the data columns

    Here you can the drag the columns of your table and drop them into the empty working field.
 Dependent on the kind of graphics, you can also drag the    column into the x-bar or y-bar description of the visuals section or in the "Werte" (engl. "values") and "Legende" (dt. legend) description, e.g., if it is a circle diagram.